- What kind of problems might I have with sleep?

-We all need to sleep well to help our bodies recover from the day and to allow healing to take place.
+We all need to sleep well to help our bodies recover from the day and allow healing to occur.

-But a lot of us struggle to get a good night’s sleep.
-One in three of us suffers from poor sleep, and the consequences can be more serious than feeling grumpy or unfocused.
+But a lot of us struggle to get a good night’s sleep, and the consequences can be more serious than feeling grumpy or unfocused.
 Sleep and mental health are closely related: living with a mental health condition can affect your sleep, and poor sleep can affect your mental health.